v6cord/VVVVVV/FEATURES.md

 - Flip tokens are now placeable in the editor using the F tool

 - `stop()` - A command for convenience: stops the script, also runs `endcutscene()`

+- You can place activity zones in the editor by holding down `Z` while placing a script box